Paolo97Gll/Raytracer.jl/README.md

 ## License

-The code is released under a MIT license.
+The code is released under an MIT license.
 See the file [LICENSE.md](./LICENSE.md).